bylaws of lambretta club usa

 Section 7.05 Club Store Merchant

-Club Store Merchant is in charge of shipping merchandise purchased thru the club store online and in person at all Jamborees.
+Club Store Merchant is in charge of shipping merchandise purchased through the club store online and in person at all Jamborees.
 The Club Store Merchant shall arrange transportation of club store items to Jamborees and be in charge of all items during the Jamboree weekend.
-He or she will keep detailed records of all transactions and sales of the store thru the year.
+He or she will keep detailed records of all transactions and sales of the store throughout the year.
 He or she shall keep a detailed inventory of all items in the store.
+This position of Club Store Merchant is fulfilled after a member wishes to be the Club Store Merchant and the Executive Board approves this volunteer.
+The Executive Board may also recruit somebody they wish to have in this position.
+The Club Store Merchant may step down at any time they wish because their help is given of their own accord.

 Section 8.01 Candidacy

-If a current member wishes to fill an Officer’s position that is currently held, that member must submit a written request and present it to the Board for review.
+If a current member wishes to fill an Officer’s position that is currently held, that member must submit an official request and present it to the Executive Board for review.
 Once reviewed and all requirements are met, the Officers may grant permission for said member to announce his bid for election.
-If a former Officer wants to run for a position, they must wait at least 3 years have passed since the end of his or her last term.

-B. The member to be nominated must be a member of the club for a period of three consecutive years and needs to have attended, at a minimum, 2 of the Lambretta Jamborees.
+The member to be nominated must be a member of the club for a period of four consecutive years and needs to have attended, at a minimum, 3 Lambretta Jamborees.

 In the event a vacancy in any office occurs, due to unforeseen circumstances, the Executive Board shall appoint a qualified member, in good standing, to the vacant position with the approval of a majority of the Executive Board, until that position becomes open during the next election.